Azure/bicep-types-az/generated/applicationinsights/microsoft.insights/2020-10-05-preview/types.md

 ### Properties
 * **key**: string: The name of the header.
 * **value**: string: The value of the header.

+## schemas:4_ValidationRules
+### Properties
+* **ContentValidation**: [schemas:4_ValidationRules_ContentValidation](#schemas4validationrulescontentvalidation): The collection of content validation properties
+* **ExpectedHttpStatusCode**: int: Validate that the WebTest returns the http status code provided.
+* **IgnoreHttpsStatusCode**: bool: When set, validation will ignore the status code.
+* **SSLCertRemainingLifetimeCheck**: int: A number of days to check still remain before the the existing SSL cert expires.
+Value must be positive and the SSLCheck must be set to true.
+* **SSLCheck**: bool: Checks to see if the SSL cert is still valid.

+## schemas:4_ValidationRules_ContentValidation
+### Properties
+* **ContentMatch**: string: Content to look for in the return of the WebTest.
+Must not be null or empty.
+* **IgnoreCase**: bool: When set, this value makes the ContentMatch validation case insensitive.
+* **PassIfTextFound**: bool: When true, validation will pass if there is a match for the ContentMatch string.
+If false, validation will fail if there is a match

 ## Dictionary<string,String>
 ### Properties